osmanbah441/salone_bazaar/README.md

 - **Hosting:** AWS for scalability and reliability

 ## Getting Started
-To get started with Salone Bazaar, clone this repository and follow the installation instructions in the [Setup Guide](docs/setup.md).
+To get started with Salone Bazaar, clone this repository and follow the installation instructions in the [Engineer Contribution Guide](https://github.com/osmanbah441/salone_bazaar/wiki/Engineer-Contribution-Guide).

 ## Contributing
 We welcome contributions from everyone!
-Designers, engineers, marketers, and idea enthusiasts can find guidelines in our [Contributing Guide](https://github.com/SaloneBazaar/wiki/contributing).
+Designers, engineers, marketers, and idea enthusiasts can find guidelines in our [Contributing Guide](https://github.com/osmanbah441/salone_bazaar/wiki/Contributing).

 ## Documentation
-For detailed information on the project, visit our **[Wiki](https://github.com/SaloneBazaar/wiki)**.
+For detailed information on the project, visit our **[Wiki](https://github.com/osmanbah441/salone_bazaar/wiki)**.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 ## Contact
 For inquiries or support, reach out via:
-- Email: support@salonebazaar.com
+- Email: osmanbah441@gmail.com
-- Slack: Join our community channel